by Phil Ware

 For we are God's masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago (Ephesians 2:10 NLT).

-What's even more amazing is that God has put his SIGnature on you and marked you as his own work, called according to his great purpose for you!
-Let me share with you briefly what I mean.
+Even more amazing is that God has put his SIGnature on you and marked you as his own work, according to his great purpose for you!
+Let me share briefly what I mean with you.

 The S in God's SIGnature on you is what I call your Strengths.
 You may call them talents.
-It's the DNA your Father in heaven gave you when he formed you in your mother's womb.
+It's the DNA your heavenly Father gave you when he formed you in your mother's womb.
 You came into the world with these strengths programmed into who you are.
-Just like Jeremiah, God knew you and had a plan for you before you were even formed in the womb of the woman who carried or held by the mother who raised you!
-Notice the words David wrote for all us to say in our worship to God:
+Just like Jeremiah, God knew you and had a plan for you before you were even formed in the womb of the woman who carried you or held you in her arms!
+Notice the words David wrote for all of us to say in our worship of God:

 You made all the delicate, inner parts of my body and knit me together in my mother's womb.
 Thank you for making me so wonderfully complex!
 Your workmanship is marvelous — how well I know it.
 You watched me as I was being formed in utter seclusion, as I was woven together in the womb.
 You saw me before I was born.
 Every day of my life was recorded in your book.
 Every moment laid out before a single day had passed (Psalm 139:13-16 NLT).

 The I in SIGnature is what I call Interests.
-As we grow and experience life, especially after we have given our life to Jesus, God is at work in those experiences to fashion us and bless us.
+As we grow and experience life, especially after giving our life to Jesus, God is at work in those experiences to fashion and bless us.
 Most of us know the incredible promise found in a Scripture that is many people's favorite Bible verse:

 And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them (Romans 8:28 NLT).